vixen-project/vixen/docs/source/using_vixen.rst

   ``others:gerbil``.
 - To find all the media where there is a gerbil and a single jackal one types:
   ``jackal:1 AND others:gerbil``
+- To find the occurrence of the text "desert cat" in the "others" tag one
+  types: ``others:'desert cat'``.
+Note the use of the single quotes.

 In addition, one may also search by the time of the media.
 Each media file's creation time (``ctime``) and modified time (``mtime``) are also indexed